daattali/beautiful-jekyll/cv.md

  ### Hourly paid lecturer in Psychology
  Coventry University, UK, September 2015 - May 2016
  - Delivered two guest lectures on _Drugs and behaviour_ and _Introduction to inferential statistics_
- - Demonstrated in workshops and seminars for quantitative research methods and cognitive neuroscience modules.
+ - Demonstrated in workshops and seminars for quantitative research methods, cognitive neuroscience, and philosophy of mind modules.

 ## Research